-High School Diploma or GED required, supplemented by vocational or technical training in administrative services or a related field; supplemented by one year of experience in customer service, administrative or clerical support, or related field; or any equivalent combination of education, training, and experience which provides the requisite knowledge, skills, and abilities for this job.
+Master’s Degree in Urban and Regional Planning or a related field required; supplemented by seven years of progressively responsible experience in regional planning and policy development, to include lead or supervisory experience; or any equivalent combination of education, training, and experience which provides the requisite knowledge, skills, and abilities for this job.